 How Do You Use a Vacuum Sealer

 In most cases, you're going to use a precut bag or a bag that you cut from a roll to package and seal your foods.
 Using a precut bag is very similar to using a standard Ziptop bag, you choose a bag and then put your food item in it.
 To use a roll you're going to take the roll, pull out a large enough piece to hold your food item and then cut the roll to size.
-This is can be a cumbersome two-handed process, so many people look for a vacuum sealer that comes with on-board storage for a vacuum sealer bag roll and has a cutter built into the unit.
-(See our Vacuum Sealer Bag Reviews) Once the bag is cut you'll place one end of the bag into the sealer, and activate the sealing process.
+This can be a cumbersome two-handed process, so many people look for a vacuum sealer that comes with on-board storage for a vacuum sealer bag roll and has a cutter built into the unit.
+(See our Vacuum Sealer Bag Reviews) Once the bag is cut, you'll place one end of the bag into the sealer and activate the sealing process.
 In most cases, this is a single button push operation.
 More advanced models have an automatic sealer, you insert the bag, the machine senses it grabs it and pulls it in and seals it automatically.
 Some models have clips or clamps you have to engage before you can start the sealing process.
-Once one end of your bag is sealed you'll put your food item in, and take the open end and place it back in the machine, and activate the vacuum and sealing process.
+Once one end of your bag is sealed you'll put your food item in and take the open end and place it back in the machine, and activate the vacuum and sealing process.
 Most food sealers have a single button activation, but again some have clips or clamps you need to engage first.
-The vacuum and seal button is a different button then the seal button because it activates a small motor that pulls all of the excess air out of the bag before it seals it.
+The vacuum and seal button can sometimes be a different button then the seal button because it activates a small motor that pulls all of the excess air out of the bag before it seals it.
 Some models will have different modes for different types of foods.
 Some models will also have wet and dry modes.

 Vacuum Sealers Wet Mode and Marinade Mode

-In some cases you are going to want to vacuum seal your food in a liquid, this is very common amongst people who have a Sous-Vide.
-You have food that you've cooked earlier that's in a sauce or gravy, you place it in a bag that's sealed on one end, and then pour the liquid in.
-You will then use a wet sealing mode to store your food to eat at another time.
+In some cases you are going to want to vacuum seal your food in a liquid, this is very common amongst people who have a Sous Vide immersion circulator.
+You have food that you've prepared that's in a sauce, gravy or marnade you place it in a bag that's sealed on one end, and then pour the liquid in.
+You will then use a wet sealing mode to store your food in the liquid while it slowly cooks.
 Not all food sealers have this capability, so look for it if you think it's something you're going to use.
 Another option is to vacuum seal meat in a marinade to cook at a later date.
 Some models have a special marinade mode.
 If the model you're looking at only has a wet mode, this will still work just not as well.
-If you're interested in vacuum sealing wet foods make sure you choose a model with a drip guard to catch excess liquid, so it doesn't spill all over the counter.
+If you're interested in vacuum sealing wet foods make sure you choose a model with a drip guard or tray to catch excess liquid, so it doesn't spill all over the counter.
 A removable dishwasher safe drip guard is even better as it will prevent bacteria from building up and cross-contaminating your food items.
 See our Sous Vide Food Safety Guide.